jmg48/NSubstitute.DbConnection/README.md

 A powerful and flexible extension to NSubstitute for mocking database queries

+If there's anything you need to do that's not covered below then raise an [Issue](https://github.com/jmg48/NSubstitute.DbConnection/issues) and we'll see about adding it!

+## Installation

+The package is available from nuget.org as [NSubstitute.Community.DbConnection](https://www.nuget.org/packages/NSubstitute.Community.DbConnection)

+Or, you can run `install-package NSubstitute.Community.DbConnection` from within your IDE

 ## Getting started

-Create a mock connection by calling `.SetupCommands()` on a regular NSubstitute `IDbConnection` mock:
+To get started, create a mock connection by calling `.SetupCommands()` on a regular NSubstitute `IDbConnection` mock:

 ```
     var mockConnection = Substitute.For<IDbConnection>().SetupCommands();